FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/News/1980-02-28-the-glasgow-herald.md

 layout: post
 title: The Glasgow Herald
 maintitle: The Glasgow Herald
-subtitle: Lena the top personality
 description: Published a short article on The Scottish National Record Awards that had taken place the previous day.
+media: The Glasgow Herald
+post_description: Lena the top personality - a short article on The Scottish National Record Awards that had taken place the previous day.

 image: /assets/images/newspapers/The-Glasgow-Herald-1980-02-28.jpeg
 categories: [Glasgow Herald]
 ---